squid-cache/squid-cache.github.io/BestOsForSquid.rst

  * amount of physical memory available the more the better, squid performance will suffer badly if parts of it are swapped out of core memory
  * Number of harddrives used for cache and their architecture squid disk access patterns hit particularly hard RAID systems - especially RAID4/5.
-Since the data are not by definition valuable, it is recommended to run the cache_dirs on JBOD <<FootNote(just a bunch of disks, in other words NO RAID)>> of course the disk type matters: SCSI performs better than ATA, 15kRPM is better than 5.4kRPM, etc.
+Since the data are not by definition valuable, it is recommended to run the cache_dirs on JBOD <<FootNote(just a bunch of disks, in other words NO RAID)>> (see [[SquidFaq/Raid]]) of course the disk type matters: SCSI performs better than ATA, 15kRPM is better than 5.4kRPM, etc.
  * noatime mount option
    atime is just useless for cache data - squid does its own timestamping, mounting the filesystem with the noatime option just saves a whole lot of writes to the disks